 The Conversation Project

-In 2012, in her encore career as a “recovering journalist” Ellen Goodman founded Cambridge, Mass. based nonprofit organization The Conversation Project, a public health campaign that aims to change the way people talk about, and prepare for, death – across the nation and beyond.
+In 2012, in her encore career as a “recovering journalist” Ellen Goodman founded a nonprofit organization The Conversation Project, a public engagement campaign to ensure that people’s wishes for end of life care are expressed and respected.

-The Conversation Project raises public awareness about the importance of expressing one’s and respecting others’ wishes for end of life care.
-She believes too many people die in a manner they would not choose and too many of their loved ones are left feeling bereaved, guilty and uncertain about the choices made on their behalf.
+The Conversation Project has been a leader in raising public awareness about the importance of talking about how we want to live toward the end of life.
+As Ellen says, too many people die in a manner they would not choose and too many of their loved ones are left feeling bereaved, guilty and uncertain about the choices made on their behalf.
 And she knows we can make this easier.

-She knows firsthand the difficulty of making healthcare choices for a loved one.
-She served as her mother’s caretaker, the “designated daughter,” for several years.
+Ellen knows firsthand the difficulty of making healthcare choices for a loved one.
+She served as her mother’s caretaker, the “designated daughter,” for many years.

-Ellen says that she and her mother were very close, and they talked about everything, except how she would have wanted to live out her final days.
-Ellen was faced with a cascading number of decisions to make, and throughout the process, she was often painfully unsure if the decisions she had to make were the right ones.
+As Ellen tells the story, she and her mother were very close, and they talked about everything, except how she would have wanted to live out her final days.
+Ellen was faced with a cascading number of decisions to make, and throughout the process, she often wished she’d heard her mother’s voice in her ear.

 Ellen’s experience is not unique.
 As she began sharing her personal story with friends and colleagues it seemed they all had a similar story to tell; they were either witnesses to a good death or a hard one.
-Her takeaway: one conversation could have made all the difference.
+The difference was often whether they had shared their wishes.